Battling Seasonal Allergies: Close the Windows and Run the Furnace Fan

 Benefits of Cleaner Indoor Air

 Improving indoor air quality by limiting the entry of outdoor allergens and continuously filtering the air provides various health benefits.
 Besides reducing allergy symptoms, cleaner air can also lead to better respiratory health, improved sleep quality, and overall enhanced wellbeing.
-Minimizing exposure to allergens is particularly essential for individuals with respiratory conditions like asthma, as it helps prevent symptoms and attacks.
+Minimizing exposure to allergens is particularly important for individuals with respiratory conditions like asthma, as it helps prevent symptoms and attacks.